bradmartin333/RDR2wheel/README.md

 ![RDR2](https://miro.medium.com/v2/resize:fit:640/format:webp/1*KObw_YewVr50ABFDDv7srA.jpeg)

-Still a lot of work to do, but here is a quick recording for those who do not have a gamepad available.
+Still a lot of work to do, but here is a quick recording for those who do not have a gamepad available. (.gif set to not loop, so refresh page to watch again)

 ![05APR2023_Demo](https://user-images.githubusercontent.com/19335151/230076891-22a30c1f-8fb1-45d2-8a9f-2fa4ed656505.gif)